ARMmbed/mbed-app-docs/docs/protocol.md

 ### BLE Service & Characteristic Details

-Envoy uses the service UUID 0xFFFF.
-The Envoy service is built on top of the BLE Block Transfer service that is already provided in mbed OS [LINK TO BLE BLOCK TRANSFER DOCS].
-The characteristic UUIDs Envoy uses for the block transfer are:
+mbed Provisioning App uses the service UUID 0xFE8E.
+The service is built on top of the BLE Block Transfer service that is already provided in mbed OS.
+The characteristic UUIDs used for the block transfer are:

 `device_incoming` - `0x0001` is a readable, notifiable characteristic used for data heading towards the device.